What are Acceptance Criteria? Examples, Types & Templates

 In summary: the power of acceptance criteria in testing

 The second most significant reason why startups fail is that there is no market need for the product that has been created.
-This means you need to do all you can to ensure your idea works as it should for your target audience and that there is no ambiguity.
+This means you need to do all you can to ensure your idea works as it should for your target audience and that there is no ambiguity just as we’ve mentioned in our Acceptance Criteria examples above.

 Remember, there are no hard and fast rules for how to create entry requirements.
 If they lead to a successful launch and mean your customers are happy with the product you’ve created, you know you’ve done a good job.